pegi3s/dockerfiles/utilities/README.md

 # This image belongs to a larger project called Bioinformatics Docker Images Project (http://pegi3s.github.io/dockerfiles)

+> [!WARNING]
+> This image runs Docker in Docker.
+Users that are already running Docker 29 should start using the image with the `pegi3s/utilities:0.22.2-docker29.0.1`, while users that did not yet update their Docker version to Docker 29 should use the image with the `pegi3s/utilities:0.22.2` tag.
+Starting with version `0.22.2-docker29.0.1`, from now on, only images that are compatible with Docker 29 or above will be released.
+You can check your Docker version by running the command: docker --version".

 # List of utilities
 This Docker image contains different utilities and scripts that may be useful in different scenarios.
 You can list the utilities by running: `docker run --rm pegi3s/utilities help`.